Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-The pathogenesis of this clinically very different group of diseases is not yet clear; however, it is probably not uniform but polyetiological - autoimmunological, vasculitic, infectious-allergic.
+The pathogenesis of this clinically very different group of diseases has not yet been clarified.
+However, it is likely that they are not uniform but polyetiological - autoimmunological, vasculitic, infectious-allergic - in nature.

 The skin symptoms vary considerably from clinical picture to clinical picture.
-They range from vesiculo-pustular to papular or plaque-like lesions.
-The polymorphism of the clinical symptoms in one and the same patient is characteristic.
+They range from vesiculo-pustular to papular, plaque-like, discoid, anular or polycyclic lesions.
+The polymorphism of the clinical symptoms in one and the same patient is characteristic, and depending on the localization of the infiltrate, the skin changes can be classified as follows:

 LaboratoryThis section has been translated automatically.